Planning on planting wildflowers in your garden?

 Growing wildflowers from seed

-There’s no doubt about it, growing wildflowers from seed seems like the most cost effective option.
+There’s no doubt about it, growing wildflowers from seed seems like the most cost-effective option.
 It’s also (in theory) easy to do.
-Simply prepare the ground, sprinkle on the seeds and keep them moist.
+So, all you really need to know about how to plant wildflowers is to simply prepare the ground, sprinkle on the seeds and keep them moist.

 For best results, don’t spread the seeds too generously.
-2 -3 grams per square metre is plenty.
-Remember that each tiny seed has the potential to grow into a big plant.
+2-3 grams per square metre is plenty.
+Then please remember that each tiny wildflower seed has the potential to grow into a big plant.
 And big plants need room to spread their roots.

-Expect wildflower seeds to behave very differently from the seeds of cultivated plants though.
+If you are wondering how long wildflowers take to grow once the seeds have been sown, expect wildflower seeds to behave very differently from the seeds of cultivated plants.
 They make take a long time to germinate (up to 2 years for some species).

-If you are sowing annual wildflowers such as cornflowers, common poppies and corn marigolds you will need to re-sow them every year.
-For a longer lasting wildflower meadow, choose perennial species such as oxeye daisy, clover, mallow and campion.
+If you are sowing annual wildflowers like cornflowers, common poppies and corn marigolds you will need to re-sow them every year.
+But, for a longer-lasting wildflower meadow, choose perennial species like oxeye daisy, clover, mallow and campion.

 Growing wildflower plug plants